Parental Rights and Responsibilities: Maine Court Forms

 Important Notice: Doing your own court case without a lawyer is hard and not always a good idea.
 Before going ahead, we advise you to read Divorce and Parental Rights in Maine.

 To get your case into court, you must fill out, file, and serve certain court forms.
 Here is a list of the forms you will need to get your case started.

 We offer two options for preparing your court forms.
 See the chart below.

 - Fillable forms.
 These are our older .pdf forms.
 You can fill them out online, then print.
-Or you can print, then fill them out by hand.
-We believe that these forms will work if you have Adobe Reader 4.0 or higher; you can save your forms if you're using Adobe Reader 8.0 or higher.
+We believe that these forms will work if you have Adobe Reader 4.0 or higher; you can save your completed forms if you're using Adobe Reader 8.0 or higher.
 Get more details on using fillable .pdf forms NOTE: We no longer post blank forms.
 Another option for finding blank forms is the Court website.

 |FM-082 Parental Rights and Responsibilities Case: What to do with these Court Forms This is not a form but it includes important instructions.
 Read this first.|

 |FM-006 Complaint for Determination of Paternity, Parental Rights and Responsibilities, Child Support|

 |CV-036 Acknowledgment of Receipt of Summons and Complaint or Post-Judgment Motion|

 You must get this form from the court clerk.